 I’ll require that you use and create structural charts during group work.
 Here are portions of two charts we’ll be looking at in class:

 I’ll be asking you to create original structural charts and to integrate graphic elements into them.

 Reserve at least 30 minutes of distraction-free time every day to work on this course.

 Acquaint yourself early with all the assigned readings and viewings.
 Check the schedule often.

 Make sure to read very carefully 1) “The Farthest Channel,” 2) “Is Google Making Us Stupid?,” and 3) “So Much Woman.”
 We’ll be looking at these three texts on numerous occasions throughout the course.

 Group work is crucial to the classroom learning process and to your participation mark.
 Students who read the assigned material for the first time in class will lower the quality of group learning.

 1. Your rhetorical analysis is due at the start of class, Week 5.
 Get on it right away.

 2. Your evaluative analysis will be written in class, Week 10.
 Start ASAP watching Mad Men and reading Cox.
 As you watch the show, ask yourself, Is Cox right?
 Why or why not?
-Viewing requirements: Season One plus “The Mountain King” (S2 E12) and “The Summer Man” (S4 E8).
+Viewing requirements: Season 1 plus "The Gold Violin” (S2 E7), “The Mountain King” (S2 E12), “Meditations in an Emergency" (S2 E13), and “The Summer Man” (S4 E8).